Diversity & Inclusion

-Fred Goldberg is a partner in the firm’s Tax Group, global co-chair of Skadden’s Diversity Committee and co-chair of the firm’s global Pro Bono Committee.
+Fred Goldberg is a partner in the firm’s Tax Group, co-chair of the firm’s global Pro Bono Committee and chair emeritus of the firm’s Diversity Committee.
 Mr. Goldberg first joined Skadden in 1986, following two years as chief counsel of the Internal Revenue Service.
 From 1989 until 1992, Mr. Goldberg served as commissioner of the IRS, and during 1992 he served as assistant secretary of the Treasury for Tax Policy.
 He returned to Skadden in December 1992.

 Mr. Goldberg advises clients as special counsel on a wide range of complex transactional and compliance matters.
 In addition to advising on novel tax administration issues, he has directed compliance and management reviews on behalf of senior executives and boards of directors of various companies.
 On a selective basis, Mr. Goldberg counsels clients on legislative matters.
 Mr. Goldberg has represented clients and groups of companies on issues of industry-wide significance in administrative proceedings before the IRS and the U.S. Department of Treasury, including on behalf of companies in the following industries: airline, automotive, banking, consumer products, health care, heavy manufacturing, insurance, investment, pharmaceutical, professional services, telecommunications and utilities.

 Mr. Goldberg represents business, tax-exempt and individual clients during all phases of civil audits, administrative appeals and litigation.
 A primary focus of Mr. Goldberg’s practice has been working with clients on innovative and high-stakes dispute resolution efforts in disputes with the IRS.
 Among the controversy matters he has worked on are tax accounting issues, transfer pricing, IRS challenges to R&E and energy tax credit claims, placed-in-service issues, IRS challenges to various capital market transactions, the status of tax-exempt bonds, the examination of tax-exempt organizations, the tax treatment of corporate distributions and reorganizations, the valuation of going concerns, international restructuring transactions, the tax treatment of insurance contracts, and compliance with information reporting and withholding rules.

 Resident in Skadden’s Washington office, Mr. Goldberg was a member of the National Commission on Restructuring the IRS, a member of the Center for Strategic and International Studies National Commission on Retirement Policy and executive director of the Bi-Partisan Congressional Commission on Entitlement and Tax Reform.